Child and Teen Checkups (C&TC)

-For more information, to check your child's eligibility, or for help setting up an appointment visit: They're healthy.
+For more information, to check your child's eligibility, or for help setting up an appointment, visit freechildcheckups.com (from Hennepin County C&TC) - They're healthy.
 You're happy.
 And it's free.

 C&TC Appointments Include: